How to tell that you’re overstressed

 5. You’re feeling run down

 When you catch a cold, all the nasty symptoms you experience are a result of your immune system trying to create an inhospitable environment for the bug by producing an inflammatory response.
 Stress also causes an uptick in your inflammation levels, which means your body acts more severely to cold viruses.
 Your cold symptoms may even last longer.

 6. Your ears ring

 Research has shown that chronic stress can lead to increased ringing and other hearing problems.
 That’s because, when you’re stressed, the limbic region of your brain shifts into overdrive when you experience ear ringing, and that part of the brain is also known to handle aspects of stress regulation.

 7. Your cuts aren’t healing

-Accidentally nicked your finger?
-Noticed it's healing slowly?
-Your body's natural stress response is to draw water away from your skin's outer layers as a way to keep you hydrated in an emergency situation.
-But this inhibits your skin's ability to regenerate and repair itself.
+Accidentally nicked your finger and noticed it’s healing slowly?
+Your body’s natural stress response is to draw water away from your skin’s outer layers as a way to keep you hydrated in an emergency situation.
+But this inhibits your skin’s ability to regenerate and repair itself.

 8. Your stomach is upset

 Stress chemicals can seriously mess up your digestive system.
 That’s why stress can lead to an angry belly or the urge to throw up.
 The fight-or-flight chemicals your body releases when you’re stressed might prompt your digestive system to hold onto calories and other energy sources.

 These signs mean you need to chill out